Fyang

-Ashley Sofia "Fyang" Dansico Smith (born May 13, 2006) is a Filipino-American social media personality, model, and actress.
-She rose to national prominence after winning the reality show Pinoy Big Brother: Gen 11, the Philippine adaptation of the Dutch reality competition series Big Brother, where she was dubbed as “Ang Anakabogerang Influencer ng Mandaluyong.”
+Ashley Sofia Dansico Smith (born May 13, 2006), known mononymously as Fyang, is a Filipino actress and content creator.
+She rose to national prominence after winning the reality show Pinoy Big Brother: Gen 11, the Philippine adaptation of the Dutch reality competition series Big Brother, where she was dubbed as "Ang Anakabogerang Influencer ng Mandaluyong".

 Early life and education

-Fyang was born and raised in Mandaluyong to a Filipina mother and an American father who is a businessman.
+Fyang was born May 13, 2006, and raised in Mandaluyong, Philippines to a Filipino mother and an American father who is a businessman.
 She attended José Rizal University and completed her senior high school at Lyceum Alabang in 2025.

 Career

 At the age of 16, Fyang began creating content and quickly became well-known online for her fashion, lifestyle, and beauty-related posts.
 She joined Pinoy Big Brother: Gen 11 where she was hailed as the Big Winner on October 26, 2024, garnering a total of 30.66% of the votes.

 Before joining PBB, Fyang was already an established social media influencer, with 5.9 million followers on TikTok and 1.5 million on Instagram.

 Following her time on Big Brother, Fyang had her first appearance in the entertainment industry as a guest artist presenter on iWant ASAP, where she was featured all through November.
 On March 1, 2025, Fyang became the newest face of food company Mang Inasal's Extra Creamy Halo-Halo product.